andrealachi/SWG-Documentation/documentation/tables/otherhorizonnotationtype.md

 Any foreign keys (FK) from other tables reference this table’s GUID field rather than the id field, ensuring stable and interoperable references across datasets and database instances.

+> [!NOTE]
+> **GUID management** is handled by database triggers, which ensure their automatic generation at the time of record insertion, **without any user involvement**.

+### Coded Fields

+The **`horizonnotation­`** field is a **coded field** (*codelist-based attribute*), meaning that it can only contain values belonging to a predefined **codelist**, in accordance with the INSPIRE specifications.

+> [!WARNING]
+> Any attempt to insert a value that is not included in the corresponding codelist is considered **invalid** by the system and will result in the **failure of the data insertion operation**.

+#### Codelist Definition

+The complete list of allowed codes is stored in the **codelist table**.
+The associated [documentation](codelist.md), provides a detailed description of:

+- which codes are available (codelist URL),
+- the database tables to which each codelist applies,
+- the fields for which each code is valid,

+in accordance with the adopted conceptual model.

+#### Validation and Data Entry

+The semantic and syntactic validation of the inserted values is enforced at the database level through dedicated **control triggers** (i_horizonnotation/u_horizonnotation), ensuring compliance with the defined codelists.

+> [!IMPORTANT]
+>During data entry via the **QGIS interface**, users are supported by **dropdown menus** that display only the valid codes for the selected field.

+> [!NOTE]
+>This mechanism reduces the risk of data entry errors and guarantees alignment with the constraints imposed by the INSPIRE codelists.

 ### Relationships (as child)
 - None